giordano/Cuba.jl/README.md

 generalizes straightforwardly to more than one dimension.

 **Note:** This package has been tested only on GNU/Linux and OS X systems.
-Trying to install on Windows will likely fail, please report if you manage to install on this system.
+Trying to install on Windows will likely fail, please report at https://github.com/giordano/Cuba.jl/issues/2 if you manage to install on this system.

 Installation
 ------------